-A. Pyramids must follow Adaptive Abilities Unified Median Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.

-Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the younger divisions.

-B. Top persons must receive primary support from a base.

-Exception: See Adaptive Abilities Unified Median "Pyramid Release Moves".

-- C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt or pyramid may move over or under another separate stunt, pyramid or individual.

-Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.
+- A. Pyramids must follow Adaptive Abilities Unified Median Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the younger divisions. - B. Top persons must receive primary support from a base. - $\underline{\textbf{Exception: See Adaptive Abilities Unified Median "Pyramid Release Moves"}}.$ - C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt or pyramid may move over or under another separate stunt, pyramid or individual. - Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed.

-E. Twisting stunts and transitions to extended skills are allowed up to 1 twist if connected to at lease 1 bracer at prep level or below and at least 1 base.
-The connection to the bracer must be hand/arm to hand/arm.
-The connection must be made prior to the initiating of the skill and must remain in contact throughout the skill.
-A Hand/arm connection does not include the shoulder.